MikSDigital/fosuser-starter-kit/Readme.md

-SF4 starter kit and basic user management with FOSUser bundle
+SF4 starter kit and basic user management with FOSUser bundle.
+Adapted for PHP 7.1